AdobeDocs/experience-platform.en/help/segmentation/api/schedules.md

 ## Delete a specific schedule

-You can request to delete a specified schedule by making a DELETE request to the `/config/schedules` endpoint and providing the ID of the schedule you wish to delete in the request path.
+You can request to delete the specified schedule by making a DELETE request to the `/config/schedules` endpoint and providing the ID of the schedule you wish to delete in the request path.

 **API format**